ParamAhuja/Antino_eHackathon/README.md

 In India, more than Six Crore people suffer from hearing problems, and more than Ten Crore people suffer from speech related problems to some order.
 - A Majority of communication-impared population use the *ASL or ISL, but the non-signers struggle to communicate with them.
 - Existing solutions like human interpreters or text-based methods are not always accessible or efficient, and sometimes impractical
-- Pre-existing solutions only aim to promote and normalize ASL (for eg. "signs-ai" by nvidia) and they fail to provide inclusivity due to lack of a proper dataset.
+- Existing organizations only aim to promote and normalize ASL (for eg. "signs-ai" by nvidia) and they fail to provide inclusivity due to lack of a proper dataset.
 > The observation was made that the needs of those troubled by communication barriers are not always catered.
 So, there exists a need for a real-time, speech assistant solution powered by modern AI-technologies such as vision model.

 # The Big Idea